marcodeltutto/NuMICCInclusive/README.md

 ## Execute

-Execute with `./NuMICCInclusive bnb pot`.
+Execute with `./NuMICCInclusive bnb pot -1`.

 ## Submit job to a pbs cluster
 Open runjobs.sh and change the output and log path, then: